 Keylink International (B.V.I.)
-Inc. - We sell semiconductor products to Keylink and purchase semiconductor products for subsequent sale.
-In addition, our subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of our manufacturing process (metal plating and environmental services) to, Keylink.
+Inc. - We sell semiconductor products to Keylink and purchase semiconductor products from Keylink for subsequent sale.
+In addition, our subsidiaries in China lease their manufacturing facilities in Shanghai from, and subcontract a portion of our manufacturing process (metal plating and environmental services) to Keylink.
 We also pay a consulting fee to Keylink.
-The aggregate amounts for these services for both the three months ended March 31, 2015 and 2014 were approximately \$4 million.
+The aggregate amounts for these services for both the three months ended June 30, 2015 and 2014 were approximately \$5 million.
+The aggregate amounts for these services for both the six months ended June 30, 2015 and 2014 were approximately \$5 million.